tengizmikhelidze/testing-examples.Angular/src/articles/RxJS-unit-testing.md

 5. **Integration Tests** - Test how multiple components work together to catch integration issues
 6. **Avoid Pitfalls** - Watch out for common mistakes like memory leaks, missing `detectChanges()`, and testing implementation details

-**Next Steps:**

-- Practice writing tests for your existing RxJS code
-- Refactor tests to follow the patterns in this guide
-- Set up continuous integration to run tests automatically
-- Aim for high test coverage (80%+) while focusing on critical paths
-- Share knowledge with your team and establish testing standards

 **Resources:**

 - [Angular Testing Documentation](https://angular.io/guide/testing)